-Different etiquette rules existed for glove wears indoors than outdoors.
+Different glove etiquette rules existed for indoor wearers versus outdoor wearers.
 For instance, indoors, a gentleman could not offer a lady his gloved hand.
 Men were also advised that when going places where they were likely to meet people, it was “well to have the glove of your right hand off.”
 When a gentleman called on a friend, he was told to “remove the glove from your right hand before grasping his, or if necessary … retain the glove, [and] apologize.”
 Another suggestions advised men to leave their “hat, gloves, overcoat, and cane in the hall.”
 However, the rule was different in a gentleman’s own home.
 He was advised his hands should not be gloved when receiving.
 The only time it was appropriate was if “they call when you are dressed for going out, and the significance or your being gloved will be understood.”

 People sometimes wore gloves outdoors for comfort.
 Other times they provided protection against cold or inclement weather.
 If a person did wear gloves outdoors, the gloves were to be removed when shaking hands.
 This was because, as one etiquette expert put it, “it is ridiculous to keep the person waiting while extricating the hand from the glove.”
 Another consideration for a gentleman when deciding whether to remove his gloves was the temperature of his hand.
 One etiquette book stated, “it is much better to offer the covered hand than to offend the lady’s touch [by offering a cold hand].”
 Additionally, when meeting an elderly gentleman in the street, a gentleman was advised to “withdraw your own glove instantly, and desire him not to take his off.”

-People wore gloves in warm weather also.
+Glove etiquette rules also resulted in people wearing them in warm weather.
 In fact, people were more likely to wear gloves when it was warm than when the weather was cold.
 This was because if a gentleman took a woman’s hand, “the perspiration of [his] … bare hand would be very likely to soil her glove.”
 A gentleman also needed to think about what to do if he was wearing dark gloves and the woman was wearing light or white gloves.
 In such cases gentlemen were advised to avoid touching a woman’s hand altogether, as “dark gloves … may soil her white ones.”
 If for some reason a woman was ungloved, proper etiquette called for the gentleman to remove his gloves before taking her hand, as it was discourtesy to behave otherwise.

 As a person was “known by his glove,” glove wearers were also advised to avoid wearing shabby or ill fitting gloves.
 It also didn’t matter where a person went or visited gloves were always required in public and wearing such gloves ruined a person’s overall look.
 One etiquette expert noted: